Rednexie/mail-interface/README.md

 # Setup & Installation
 Manually download, or clone the the repository.

-Place the setup file in the project folder, and run it.
+Move the needed setup file based on your environment from the folder scripts to the project folder, and run it.

 For Unix based environments, please use `setup.sh`.